SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise5/README.md

 cf deploy cpl166mta_2.0.0.mtar
 ```
 <br>
 After the deployment you can copy the shown url of the cpl166ui application and open it in your browser to test it in the cloud.
+The command `cf apps` will show you all deployed application microservices.
+Alternatively or additionally, you can now also go back to your SAP Cloud Platform cockpit, refresh and you will see your deployed applications there.
+Under the application microservice cpl166ui you will see the same URL which you can also open directly from there.